 - The American Forensic Association publishes

-- The Journal of the American Forensic Association
+- Argumentation and Advocacy (formerly named The Journal of the American Forensic Association)

-In addition, the Association co-sponsors publication of the Proceedings of the Alta Argumentation Conference.
+In addition, the Association co-sponsors publication of the proceedings of the Alta Conference on Argumentation.